TrantorHF/cc1541/README.md

 * Default printout is now a full directory similar to how it would be displayed on a Commodore machine
 * -v switch added for verbose output of file and block allocation
-* -M switch added to perform hash calculation and collision check for latest Krill loader
+* -M switch added to specify number of characters for filename hash calculation for latest Krill loader
+* -m switch added to skip filename collision check
 * -B switch added to allow setting the displayed file size
 * -o switch added to prevent overwriting of existing files on an image
 * -V switch added to validate images before editing them